AztecProtocol/aztec-packages/barretenberg/cpp/docs/src/sumcheck-outline.md

 #### Set up Prover Polynomials {#ProverPolynomialsSetup}

-The polynomials \f$P_1,\ldots, P_N\f$ are abstracted in the class ProverPolynomials specific to a Flavor, e.g. \ref bb::MegaFlavor::ProverPolynomials "Goblin Ultra Flavor".
+The polynomials \f$P_1,\ldots, P_N\f$ are abstracted in the class ProverPolynomials specific to a Flavor, e.g. \ref bb::MegaFlavor::ProverPolynomials "Mega Flavor".
 Sumcheck Prover algorithm takes a reference to an object of this class.

 #### Compute Round Univariates and add them to Transcript {#ComputeRoundUnivariates}